TrainingPeaks/serverless-plugin-aws-alerts/README.md

         period: 300
         evaluationPeriods: 1
         comparisonOperator: GreaterThanOrEqualToThreshold
-      # the 'cloudformation' property will be merged into the resulting AWS::CloudWatch::Alarm CloudFormation
+      # the 'cloudFormation' property will be merged into the resulting AWS::CloudWatch::Alarm CloudFormation
       # resource.
 This is useful if this plugin is not up to date with the latest alarm features, or as an escape hatch
       customAlarmWithCloudformationEscapeHatch:
         description: 'My custom alarm with a custm name'